 Monoclinic Double Tungstates

-Various ytterbium-doped monoclinic double tungstates Yb3+:KGd(WO4)2 (Yb:KGW, potassium gadolinium tungstate) and Yb3+:KY(WO4)2 (Yb:KYW, potassium yttrium tungstate) have become particularly popular.
+Various ytterbium-doped monoclinic double tungstates Yb3+:KGd(WO4)2 (Yb:KGW, potassium gadolinium tungstate) and Yb3+:KY(WO4)2 (Yb:KYW, potassium yttrium tungstate) have become particularly popular for making solid-state lasers, e.g. as tunable lasers or femtosecond lasers.
 Also under consideration is Yb3+:KLu(WO4)2 (Yb:KLuW, also called Yb:KLW).
-Other rare earth dopants such as neodymium (Nd3+), erbium (Er3+), thulium (Tm3+), and praseodymium (Pr3+) can also be used in tungstates.
+Other rare earth dopants such as neodymium (Nd3+), erbium (Er3+), thulium (Tm3+), praseodymium (Pr3+) and europium (Eu3+) can also be used in tungstates.

 Tetragonal Double Tungstates